Interest subsidy

 • a copy of your identity document;

-• a declaration concerning the composition of your household, duly dated and signed by you;
+• a declaration concerning the composition of your household (see form L/A21 under 'Online services and forms'), duly filled in and signed by you;

-• a copy of the notarial deed of purchase of the property or the notarial deed in the case of a sale of property under construction (vente en état futur d’achèvement);
+• a copy of the notarial deed of purchase of the property or of sale of property under construction (vente en état futur d’achèvement);

-• a mortgage certificate issued by the credit institution;
+• a certificate showing the details of the mortgage loan (see 'Online services and forms') issued by the credit institution;

 • documents providing proof of the household's income;